Content on this page was generated by AI and has not been manually reviewed.

 • Lower latency and higher speeds on paid plans can translate into a smoother gaming experience, especially if you’re connecting to servers far from your location

 If streaming or gaming is your primary goal, plan for a paid option to reduce buffering and improve reliability.
+Does microsoft edge come with a built in vpn explained for 2026

 Security, privacy, and policy basics